 • anti-androgen drugs

-As with all medicines, there may be risks and side effects, so it’s important to work with your doctor to find the best treatment for you.
+As with all medicines, there may be risks and side effects, so ask your doctor about the best treatment for you.

 Managing your weight

-Weight gain is a common concern if you’ve been diagnosed with PCOS.
+With PCOS, weight gain is a common concern.
 You might find it hard to lose weight or maintain a healthy weight.
 If you have a heavier weight, even a small weight loss can make a difference.

 Weight loss helps your ovaries to function better and may result in normal hormone production, which will improve symptoms.

-Research studies have shown that a weight reduction of 5% to 10% can:
+Research suggests that a weight reduction of 5% to 10% can:

 • reduce insulin resistance by about 50%